 “We take great pride in what we do.”

-Tanuki prints are printed in the same centuries’ old tradition of the Japanese ukiyo-e period such as Hiroshige’s “Sudden Shower Over Ohashi Bridge”, 1857 (right).
+Tanuki Prints use the same centuries’ old traditional printmaking techniques of the famous Japanese ukiyo-e period such as Hiroshige’s “Sudden Shower Over Ohashi Bridge”, 1857 (right).

-Japanese-style woodblock or mokuhanga is a labor-intensive high-touch process that involves using multiple woodblocks to hand-print water-based inks.
-Learning the skill takes decades of practice to create quality results.
-These prints use the best materials available and will last for generations.
+Japanese-style woodblock or mokuhanga printmaking is a labor-intensive high-touch process that involves using multiple woodblocks and hand-print water-based inks.
+Learning these refined skills take decades of practice in order to get it right.
+Tanuki Prints strive to combine the most engaging imagery with best materials available in order to create museum-quality art that will last for generations.

 Please scroll down for a ‘nutshell’ version of the woodblock printing process.